bast/runtest/doc/library/filter_options.rst

 Relative tolerance
 ------------------

 There is no default.
 You have to select either relative or absolute tolerance for each test when testing floats.
-You cannot select both.
+You cannot select both at the same time.

 In this example we set the relative tolerance to 1.0e-10: